 What are the benefits of refresher training?

 - It reduces mistakes and errors by an incredible margin.
 Slips and inaccuracies happen at work, even to your best employees.
-And while it is impossible to stop human errors from occurring, there are significant ways to minimize them.
+And while it is impossible to stop human errors from occurring, there are significant ways to minimize them, such as conducting a safety program or a hands-on training course.
 Revisiting fundamental concepts can help employees reconnect with any lost knowledge and correct any performance lapses.

 - Refresher training also enables stronger memory retention.
 Our brains automatically offload information that is no longer useful.
-According to the Forgetting Curve by Herman Ebbinghaus, memories are bound to fade in just a matter of weeks if no attempts have been made to retain them.
+According to the Forgetting Curve by Herman Ebbinghaus, memories are bound to fade in just a matter of weeks if no attempts have been made to retain them, which is a vulnerability at work.
 A frequent refresher training will counteract these effects and ensure that no skills will be lost over time.

 - Reinforcing regular refresher training can help achieve better regulatory compliance too.
 Keeping the employees on top of the industry standards and regulations, as well as the company policies and procedures, builds harmony and consistency.
 Plus, it protects your company from the most brand-damaging breaches in the future, so it stays at the forefront of the market competition.